 Coughing is a natural reflex for clearing the throat and lungs of irritants.
-While an occasional dry cough is rarely a cause for concern, persistent coughing can indicate an underlying medical condition that may be more serious.
+An occasional dry cough is rarely a cause for concern, but persistent coughing can indicate an underlying medical condition that may be more serious.

-A dry cough, or sometimes a tickly cough, is a cough that does not bring up any phlegm or mucus.
+A dry or sometimes tickly cough is a cough that does not bring up any phlegm or mucus.
 Dry coughs may cause a tickling sensation and are often due to irritation in the throat.

 Doctors often refer to dry coughs as non-productive coughs.
 In contrast, a wet, or productive, cough brings up phlegm that helps clear the airways of irritants.

 Doctors also classify coughs as either acute or chronic.
-A cough is chronic if it lasts longer than 8 weeks.
+A cough is chronic if it lasts longer than 8 weeks, according to the American Lung Association.

 In this article, we describe some of the possible causes of a dry cough and the treatment options.
 We also discuss diagnosis, general treatments, prevention tips, and when to see a doctor.